Cold Brew vs Iced Coffee

 Overall effect and My impression

 So, less acidity is extracted from coffee when we brew cold (between 50-70 percent less!).
 In combination with this, when coffee is exposed to temperature it produces a chemical compound.
 This compound produces acid when is gets to the stomach, after it has been drunk.
 This has nothing to do with acidic flavors or notes.
-This suggests therefore that Cold Brew is better for people who have sensitive stomachs and can’t consume too much coffee.
+This indicates therefore that Cold Brew is better for people who have sensitive stomachs and can’t consume too much coffee.

 Other Considerations